mj3b/rgds-ai-governance/docs/service-line-overview.md

 ## Status

-This document is a **service-level governance overview**.
+This document is a **service-level governance overview**, not an implementation guide.

-It provides context and intent, not implementation guidance.
+It exists to clarify **how AI fits** within regulated consulting and delivery work governed by RGDS—
+and, critically, where it does not.